StefanZhang/Team-marshmallow/README.md

 Git Instructions:
 Login with your github account through preferences.
-Pull latest version before you start working and pull after (resolve any merge confilcts)..
+Pull latest version before you start working.
+Make changes.
 Make sure that your code compiles correctly.
-After your changes are done commit then push.
+Commit without push.
+Pull and merge if there are conflicts.
+Push.